|Success is when you complete the objective|

 This is where the confusion over whether nuts, soy flour, and other low-carb products are allowed on Induction originally came from.
 In 1992, many people ate anything they wanted to on Induction, so when they returned to a low-carb diet in later years, they tried doing Induction the same way.

 In 2002, the freedom of creating your own Induction Diet was taken away, and replaced by the Atkins Carbohydrate Ladder.
-Keep in mind that this was shortly before the Atkins Nutritionals, Inc. marketing company took over the Atkins name.
+Keep in mind that this was shortly before the Atkins Nutritionals, Inc. marketing company took over the Atkins name, and many people suspect that Dr. Atkins actually had little to do with the writing of that book.

 Another change that appeared in 2002 was the increased vegetable intake.
 Cooked vegetables on Induction were raised from 2/3 cup to 1 cup.